Adam Rippon: 2009–10 season

-2010–11 season
+2010–11 season: Four Continents champion

 Rippon began his season at the Japan Open, where he finished ahead of Daisuke Takahashi and Evgeni Plushenko.
 His assigned Grand Prix events for the 2010–11 ISU Grand Prix season were the 2010 Skate Canada International and the 2010 Skate America.
 In Canada, Rippon had a collision with Patrick Chan during the morning practice before the short program but stated, "That was definitely the most exciting collision, maybe not the most dangerous."
 He won the bronze medal after placing third in the short and second in the free skate.
 At the 2010 Skate America, Rippon placed third in the short program, 7th in the free skate, and 4th overall.

 At the 2011 U.S. Championships, Rippon finished 5th and was assigned to the 2011 Four Continents Championships, where he had the same result.

 On June 16, 2011, Rippon announced he was leaving Canada and returning to train in the US at the Detroit Skating Club in Bloomfield Hills, Michigan, home of his DSC-based choreographer Pasquale Camerlengo and began training under the charge of Jason Dungjen.

-2011–12 season
+2011–12 season: U.S. national silver

 In the 2011–12 season, Rippon was assigned to 2011 Skate Canada and 2011 Trophée Eric Bompard as his Grand Prix events.
 He opened the season with a 4th-place finish at Skate Canada.
 This competition marked Rippon's first attempt at including a quad jump in his free program.
 At Trophée Bompard, he was 4th in the short program, 3rd in the long, and finished 4th overall.
 Rippon won the silver medal at the 2012 U.S. Championships.
 He finished 4th at Four Continents and 13th at Worlds.